Our Work

 Accurate and comprehensive data is the foundation to making informed decisions about sustainable economic development within Indigenous communities.
 The Board honours Indigenous knowledge systems, promotes culturally relevant development pathways, and supports the empowerment of Indigenous communities in defining and controlling their economic data.

-The 2024 Indigenous Economic Progress Report
+The National Indigenous Economic Progress Report 2024

-The 2024 Indigenous Economic Progress Report is the fourth installment by the National Indigenous Economic Development Board.
+The National Indigenous Economic Progress Report is the fourth installment by the National Indigenous Economic Development Board.
 It updates and assesses key economic indicators for Indigenous populations in Canada, using data from the 2021 Census and beyond.
 The report tracks progress, identify gaps, and aims to inform policy decisions to foster Indigenous economic prosperity.

 The report focuses on "Core and Underlying Indicators" critical for determining Indigenous economic progress: